python/devguide/triaging.rst

 also pull requests, and even managing backports.
 A Python triager has access to more repositories than just CPython.

-Any existing active contributor to the Python repository on Github can transition into becoming a Python triager.
+Any existing active contributor to the Python repository on GitHub can transition into becoming a Python triager.
 They can request this to any core developer, and the core developer can pass the request to the `Python organization admin